 The twelve (12) use cases in this tender (ROMO-2 has a broader scope) are listed below.
+The current description of these use cases is at a high-level.
+The accurate scoping of these use cases as well as the requirements on development and fulfillment will be done during in-depth conversations with selected candidates.
 The outcome of this tender could well be that a candidate is awarded a contract for developing and delivering several use cases.
 For instance, candidate A is selected to develop and deliver use cases 1.4 and 2.1 and 3.2, candidate B is selected to also develop and deliver use cases 1.4 and 2.1 but also 3.1. while candidate C is selected to develop use cases 1.4 and (also) 3.1.

 This tender is to realize an innovation partnership; hence candidates are invited from the start until phase 5 to suggest alternatives and variants to realize the ambitions of ROMO-2.